experiencor/online-machine-learning/README.md

 This is the implementation of an algorithm to do classification when the distribution of the data generating process changes with time [to be published].
 Please refer to https://experiencor.github.io/ftrl_adp.html for details.

-This is the algorithm in action, in which the blue line signifies the decision line to separate two classes.
+In the following gif, the blue line signifies the decision line to separate two classes.
 The decision line is adaptive to the centers of the classes, which shift in time.

 <a href="https://experiencor.github.io/ftrl_adp.html" rel="some text"><p align="center">![Foo](https://j.gifs.com/2RLVoJ.gif)</p></a>